Options and Resources — Students

 If you have been assaulted you have options on how you can proceed.
 The following are resources available to support you.

 I want to...

 This guide was created to describe Concordia University, Irvine’s policies and procedures regarding sexual offenses and sexual harassment.
 It also provides helpful information to survivors of sexual assault, intimate partner violence, and stalking, including various options and resources that are available.

 Individuals who wish to obtain confidential assistance without making a report to the University may do so by speaking with professionals who are obligated by law to maintain confidentiality, subject to the stated terms of confidentiality of that office.

 - Campus Pastor

-Students can meet confidentially with the Campus Minister to receive support, crisis-intervention services, and spiritual care.
+Students can meet confidentially with the Campus Pastor to receive support, crisis-intervention services, and spiritual care.

 - Wellness Center

 The Wellness Center counselors can provide confidential support to students in crisis.
 You do not need to disclose your name if you call the Wellness Center for information.
 Students may be seen on an emergency walk-in basis or by appointment.